The Quantum Zeno Effect Immunizes the Avian Compass Against the Deleterious Effects of Exchange and Dipolar Interactions: Introduction

-However, it was recently shown \cite{kom} that the fundamental description of radical-ion-pair reactions following from quantum measurement theory reveals the actual presence of non-trivial quantum effects, such as the quantum Zeno effect \cite{qZ}.
-We will here show that when the quantum Zeno effect is manifested, the reaction's magnetic and angular sensitivity is practically independent of the presence or not of exchange and/or dipolar interactions.
+It was recently shown \cite{kom1} that radical-ion-pair reactions form a biochemical system that exhibits the quantum Zeno effect \cite{qZ}.
+We will here show that when the quantum Zeno effect is manifested (i.e. when the recombination rates are asymmetric), the reaction's magnetic and angular sensitivity is practically independent of the presence or not of exchange and/or dipolar interactions.
 This realization has profound implications for the robustness of this biological sensor, i.e. a non-trivial quantum effect renders the sensor insensitive to molecule-specific parameters \cite{efimova}, such as donor-acceptor distance (affecting the exchange coupling and the long-range dipolar coupling) and the inter-radical medium and the particular electronic structure (affecting the exchange coupling).

-The spin state of the radical-ion-pair is described by a $4n$-dimensional density matrix $\rho$ , where the factors 4 and $n$ are the spin multiplicities of the two electrons and the molecule's nuclear spins, respectively.
-The unconditional evolution of $\rho$ is given \cite{kom} by the Liouville equation \beq d\rho/dt=-i[{\cal H}_{m},\rho]-(k_{S}+k_{T})(Q_{S}\rho+\rho Q_{S}-2Q_{S}\rho Q_{S}) \eeq where $Q_{S}$ and $Q_{S}$ are the singlet and triplet state projection operators, respectively.
-The first term in (1) is the unitary evolution due to the magnetic interactions, whereas the second term describes the measurement-induced evolution due to the singlet (rate $k_S$) and triplet (rate $k_S$) recombination channel.
-The reaction is terminated at a random instant in time according to the quantum jump equations \cite{wiseman}

-which give the probability of singlet and triplet recombination taking place within the time interval between $t$ and $t+dt$.
+Whether Nature has engineered molecules realizing a fine-tuned cancellation \cite{efimova} of the adverse effects of exchange and dipolar interactions, or on the other hand, has evolved the avian compass into operating at the quantum Zeno regime, remains to be discovered.
+In the following we will analyze the merits of the latter possibility.
+It is noted that the topic of this work is at the center of two debates.
+The first has to do with whether the avian magnetoreception is based on the radical-pair mechanism or magnetic nano-particles, as suggested by several authors \cite{mn}.
+We do not make any suggestion as to which mechanism is actually responsible for avian magnetic navigation.
+We just deal with a particular weakness of the radical-pair magnetoreception as described in \cite{efimova} and suggest how the radical-pair magnetoreception can be indeed viable in the appropriate parameter regime.
+The second debate has to do with the fundamental master equation describing radical-ion-pair reactions \cite{kom1,JH,comment,reply,kom2,JH2,ivanov}.
+In particular, there are currently three different theories describing the quantum dynamics of these reactions, the traditional theory (also referred to as Haberkorn master equation), the Jones-Hore theory and the theory developed by one of us.
+As will be shown in the following, the results of this work are qualitatively valid for all three theories, the only differences being quantitative.